PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 A force directed graph is a graph that is affected by various forces (e.g. gravity, repulsion, etc).
 It can be extremely useful when setting up graphs of relationships

-## Describe how a to set up a graph of relationships
+## Describe how to set up a graph of relationships

 ### Display